jcreinhold/synthit/tutorials/5min_tutorial.md

 This command will synthesize FLAIR images from all the T1-w images in the `test/t1/` directory with the model created by the previous command.
 The synthesized images will be saved in the `results/` directory with the same name as the original image except the filename ends with `_syn.nii.gz`.

-## Additional Provided Routines

-There a variety of other routines provided for analysis.
-The CLI names are:

-1) `synth-quality` - given truth and synthesized images, generate a plot that looks at the synthesis quality
-2) `directory-view` - create figures of views of all images in a directory